mechad/dldt/build-script/README.md

     ```sh
     sudo ./build.sh
     ```
+5. Add -DCMAKE_BUILD_TYPE=Debug if you want to build libraries for debugging purpose
-5. Note: only CPU plugin is built by the script
+6. Note: only CPU plugin is built by the script